exafmm/pyexafmm/README.md

 ## Performance

-PyExaFMM compares favourably on realsitic problem sizes with naive direct evaluation with a numba-fied kernel.
+PyExaFMM compares favourably on realistic problem sizes with naive direct evaluation with a numba-fied kernel.
 The figure below provides a benchmark for the Laplace kernel evaluated on uniformly distributed points.

 <img src="static/performance.png" alt="Laplace" width="800">

+Here we use an order 5 multipole expansion, an order 6 local expansion, and constrain leaf nodes to contain a maximum of 100 particles.
+The target rank in our M2L operator compression is kept at 1.

 ## System Requirements